Setting Up Utilities in Lubbock, TX

 Internet FAQ

-Yes, satellite providers like Viasat and HughesNet offer coverage in rural areas surrounding Lubbock where fiber and fixed wireless options may not reach.
-Fixed wireless services from T-Mobile may also be available depending on cell tower proximity.
+Yes, satellite providers like Viasat and Hughesnet offer coverage in rural areas where cable and fiber are unavailable.
+T-Mobile Home Internet may also be an option depending on cellular network coverage in your location.

 Natural gas service in Lubbock

 Deposit requirements are based on a credit check.
-Providing your Social Security Number during signup helps determine if a deposit is necessary.
-Deposits are typically refundable after 12 months of satisfactory payment history.
-A service connection fee also applies.
+Providing your Social Security Number during signup helps determine necessity.
+Customers have reported deposits around $90 plus a connection fee.
+Deposits are typically refunded after 12 months of good payment history.

 Common questions about utilities in Lubbock

-When moving to Lubbock, you'll need to establish electricity service (available through multiple retail providers), water and wastewater through the City of Lubbock, natural gas through Atmos Energy, and internet/cable from providers like Suddenlink or AT&T. Trash collection is typically included with city water service.
+When moving to Lubbock, you'll need to establish electricity service through a retail electric provider of your choice, water and wastewater through the City of Lubbock, natural gas through Atmos Energy, and internet/cable through providers like Suddenlink or AT&T. Trash collection is typically included with city water service.

-Most Lubbock utilities can be connected within 1-3 business days if you plan ahead.
-Electricity through retail providers often activates same-day or next-day.
+Most Lubbock utilities can be activated within 1-3 business days when requested in advance.
+Electricity often connects same-day or next-day.
 City water typically requires 24-48 hours notice.
-Atmos Energy gas service usually needs 2-3 business days.
-Internet installation may take up to a week depending on provider availability.
+Natural gas may take 2-3 days if a technician visit is needed.
+Plan to start the process at least one week before your move-in date.

-Generally, you'll need government-issued ID, your new Lubbock address, and Social Security number for credit verification.
-Some providers require a lease agreement or proof of property ownership.
-City of Lubbock water service may request a deposit, which varies based on credit history.
-Having a previous utility payment history can help waive deposits.
+Generally, you'll need a valid government-issued ID, your new Lubbock address, and a Social Security number for credit verification.
+Some providers may request a lease agreement or proof of property ownership.
+The City of Lubbock water department may require a deposit, which varies based on credit history and rental status.